mark-archer/StaceMail/README.txt

 Install python 2.7: https://www.python.org/downloads/release/python-278/
-    make sure it works by opening PowerShell and typing >python -V.  You should see something like "Python 2.7.8" Get code: https://github.com/mark-archer/StaceMail/archive/master.zip
+    make sure it works by opening PowerShell and typing >python -V.  You should see something like "Python 2.7.8" If it that command doesn't work you might need to restart your computer.
+Get code: https://github.com/mark-archer/StaceMail/archive/master.zip
     unzip it somewhere easy to type like C:\StaceMail Setup pip